Chart Color Schemes

 Tamworth - West hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Tamworth - West's median age is 30 years, which is considerably lower than the Rest of NSW average of 43 years and substantially under the Australian median of 38 years.
-Compared to the Rest of NSW, Tamworth - West has a higher concentration of residents aged 25-34 (16.9%) but fewer residents aged 65-74 (6.6%).
-Between the 2021 Census and now, the proportion of residents aged 25 to 34 has grown from 15.0% to 16.9%.
-Conversely, the proportion of residents aged 5 to 14 has declined from 18.1% to 16.5%, and the proportion of residents aged 55 to 64 has dropped from 9.1% to 8.0%.
-Demographic modeling suggests that Tamworth - West's age profile will evolve significantly by 2041.
-The 25 to 34 age group is projected to grow strongly, adding 354 residents to reach a total of 1,575.
-In contrast, both the 5 to 14 and 75 to 84 age groups are expected to see reduced numbers.
+Tamworth-West has a median age of 30 years, which is considerably lower than the Rest of NSW average of 43 years, and substantially under the Australian median of 38 years.
+Compared to the Rest of NSW, Tamworth-West has a higher concentration of residents aged 25-34 (16.9%) but fewer residents aged 65-74 (6.6%).
+Between the 2021 Census and now, the proportion of residents aged 25 to 34 has grown from 15.0% to 16.9%, while the proportion of residents aged 5 to 14 has declined from 18.1% to 16.5%.
+The proportion of residents aged 55 to 64 has also decreased, from 9.1% to 8.0%.
+Demographic modeling suggests that Tamworth-West's age profile will change significantly by 2041.
+The 25 to 34 age group is projected to grow the strongest at 39%, adding 441 residents to reach a total of 1,575.
+Conversely, both the 65 to 74 and 55 to 64 age groups are expected to see reduced numbers.